Fast simulation of quantum algorithms using circuit optimization: Compiler pass to optimize circuit simulation

 The algorithm starts by scheduling all gates that act on local qubits only and do not have unresolved logical dependencies (lines 5:10).
 The latter condition corresponds to vertices without incoming edges.
 When it is not possible to schedule any further gate, the algorithm considers all possible qubit permutations obtained by exchanging one local and one global qubit according to the current qubit permutation $\sigma$ (lines 11:22).
 There are $m (n-m)\leq n^2/4$ permutations to consider.
 Each permutation is evaluated depending on the number of gates that it allows to simulate on local qubits, and the permutation with the highest count is recorded as $\tilde \sigma$ in line 18.
 The compiler add instruction \texttt{PermuteQubit}$(\tilde \sigma)$ if it removes communication from at least one gate, otherwise schedule the first gate without incoming edges even if it requires communication (lines 23:30).
 The algorithm iterates until all gates are scheduled.

 We observe that the compiler pass uses a simplified interpretation of the simulation times reported in Figure~\ref{fig:iqs-benchmarks}.
 In particular, it considers only whether a qubit is local or global and neglects the fine-grained pattern of the actual simulation time.
 In addition, it does not consider the actual value of the communication overhead, but is only aware that gates on global qubits takes much longer than gates on local qubits.
 For example, the plot in Figure~\ref{fig:iqs-benchmarks}(top) would be abstracted as a step function: low simulation time until qubit $m-1$ and high simulation time from qubit $m$ onward.
 By updating the qubit permutation $\sigma$, the compiler is able to remove certain communication overhead and, therefore, minimize the overall simulation time.
 More advanced compiler passes may use the full information from simulator's benchmarks.
+In Appendix~B , we discuss how to implement the proposed pass in existing compiler pipelines.